phempshall/ctf-dfir-steganography/README.md

 # LICENSE

 ```
-Free for personal and non-profit use.
+Free for personal and non-profit use with attribution.
 Please respect the license contained within each challenge.
 ```